 Sakura Ryokan is a 20 minute walk from Kyoto Station in the heart of Kyoto.
 They offer a number of rooms and a memorable stay at a fraction of the price.
 All the rooms are en-suite.
-It is worth upgrading to the tea-ceremony or Sukiya rooms which have a tiny garden and a little larger.
+It is worth upgrading to the tea-ceremony or Sukiya rooms which have a tiny garden and are a little larger.
 Personally, we thought that the garden is not much of a functional selling-point but rather a decorative attribute to look out on.
-All the rooms, however, are perfectly functional and finished to a high standard with complimentary WiFi.
-The staff is exceptionally friendly and mannerly.
+All the rooms, however, are perfectly functional and finished to a high standard with complimentary Wi-Fi.
+The staff are exceptionally friendly and corteous .

 Tip: The front door is locked at 23:00 and a code is required to unlock the door.
 The receptionist will guide you in a short orientation of the property at check-in.